 - a.
-Tuition and eligible required fees paid directly to the nursing school.
-The nursing school or the school's authorized financial office must submit an itemized invoice to include course name and course number to the Nurse Corps SP for payment of tuition and fees for each term.
+Tuition and eligible required fees paid directly to the school.
+The school of nursing or the school's authorized financial office must submit an itemized invoice to include course name and course number to Nurse Corps SP for payment of tuition and fees for each term.
 Any fees on the invoice that are already included in the ORC (discussed below) will not be approved for payment to the nursing school. - b.
 Summer sessions.
-The Nurse Corps SP will only pay tuition and fees for required courses in summer school sessions when: (1) summer session is an academic term normally required by the school for all students in the same program, and (2) the summer session is in progress during participants' contract period. - c.
-Repeated coursework.
-The Nurse Corps SP will not pay tuition and fees for repeated coursework for which the Nurse Corps SP has previously made a payment (e.g., cost of the repeated course, overload fees).
-If the repeated course work does not delay participants' graduation date, the scholarship payments for other tuition and fees may continue.
-The decision to continue scholarship payments while participants are repeating coursework is made at the discretion of the Nurse Corps SP.
-Participants who must repeat coursework should immediately contact the Nurse Corps SP via the Bureau of Health Workforce (BHW) Customer Service Portal as failure to do so could result in the cessation of monthly stipend payments or other actions from the Nurse Corps SP. - d.
-Increases in tuition or required fees.
-Payments for any increases in tuition or required fees that are reported by the school after the award has been made are not guaranteed and are subject to the availability of funds. - e.
-Attending more than one school.
-For participants enrolled in programs that require taking classes at more than one school/campus, please be advised that payments will only be made to other institutions that have degree program agreements with the nursing institution named in the Nurse Corps SP application, and only for courses required as part of the degree program.
+The Nurse Corps SP will only pay tuition and fees for required courses in summer school sessions when: (1) summer session is an academic term normally required by the school for all students in the same program, and (2) the summer session is in progress during participants' contract period.